pdizz/pdizz.github.io/_posts/2020-09-10-provisioning-a-minecraft-server-with-terraform-01.markdown

 ### Initializing a Terraform Project

-Create a file `main.tf` at the root of your project directory and define the AWS provider with your region
+Create a file `main.tf` at the root of your project directory and define the AWS provider with your chosen region.

 {% highlight text %}
     provider "aws" {